Ryo-N7/Ryo-N7.github.io/aboutme.md

 * Maintainer & co-author of the [bulletchartr](https://github.com/ACDIVOCATech/bulletchartr) package.
 * Maintainer & author of the [tvthemes](https://github.com/Ryo-N7/tvthemes) package.

-Last summer, I gave a presentation at the TokyoR User Group on "Visualizing the World Cup with R!" - Check it out [here](https://www.youtube.com/watch?v=tNncHFd5dVo)!
+Last summer (July 2018), I gave a presentation at the TokyoR User Group on "Visualizing the World Cup with R!" - Check it out [here](https://www.youtube.com/watch?v=tNncHFd5dVo)!

+This past month (October 2019), I gave a presentation at the ToktoR User Group on a new version of the "bulletchartr" package - Check the slides out [here](http://rpubs.com/Ryo-N7/bulletchartr-tokyor82)!

 **Contact**: ryonakagawara[at]gmail[dot]com